amisol banner

 Here you will also find restaurants in all price ranges, bars and discos.
 From here you can also visit coffee plantations to get a little away from the pool or the beach.

 It was a small selection of some travel advice from an insider.
 In a utopian world, my best travel advice would be to move there.
 If you are just a little bit open to meeting the locals, you will experience the nicest and most helpful people.
-It has contributed to the fact that I have never felt unsafe on my trip to Costa Rica.
+It has contributed to the fact that I have never felt unsafe on my journey in Costa Rica

 I have primarily used public transportation.
 However, I would recommend purchasing a pick-up tour in San José if you want to explore Tortuguero and Corcovado National Park.

-If you are traveling to Costa Rica with the whole family, it is also well worth renting a car.
-However, be aware that it must be a four-wheel drive, as there are certain places around Monteverde and Arenal – and probably many other places too – that require extra horsepower to pass.
+If you are traveling to Costa Rica with the whole family, it is also well worth it rent a car.
+However, be aware that it should preferably be a four-wheel drive, as there are certain places around Monteverde and Arenal – and probably many other places too – where extra horsepower is required to pass.

 Have a good trip to Costa Rica and pure Life!